kevinolega/callcentertrainingtips/about.md

 I helped grow a call center training school in Quezon City, Makati, and Ortigas.

 Eventually the company opened their own small call center in Ortigas.
-Unfortunately, the owner of the company went to the States and the company closed down.
+Unfortunately, the owner of the company went to the States and the school closed down.

 I helped build the initial program and did research on how to find work in a call center from back in 2005 when I was asked to apply at well known call centers in order to learn the recruitment process and to understand how to qualify for a call center position.